 Step #2: Clean the Wood Surface

-Before beginning the painting process, you need to prep the surface.
+Before you paint latex over oil-based primer, you need to prep the surface.
 Remove any dirt or grime to make sure your primer sticks properly.

 It can be as easy as soaking the sticky surface with a cloth of soapy water or using a prepping cleanser for deep cleaning.
 Allow the painted surface to dry completely before proceeding.